 But I couldn’t bring myself to respond to the responses it elicited.

 Around this time I had my friend Lyssa over so our kids could play together.
 She has two boys to my two girls and the four entertained each other well.
 Over a glass of chardonnay (it was a teeny tiny glass for me and it was four forty-three in the late afternoon, relax, everyone), I told her about my hesitation to continue my ghost research.

 “You absolutely can’t stop now.
 You’ve had such great traction.
-Listen, I have a neighbor, I just met her at our neighborhood progressive dinner – we will discuss that in a moment – she’s lived in her house since she was a little girl.
+Listen, I have a neighbor, I just met her at our neighborhood progressive dinner – we will discuss that in a moment – she’s lived in the same house since she was a little girl.
 She and her husband and their three kids moved in with her mother.
 I liked her.
-Cute, cute haircut and she was wearing Lilly (Pulitzer).
-She had me at hello,” Lyssa said with a laugh.
+Cute, cute haircut and she was wearing Lilly (Pulitzer),” Lyssa said.

 “Wait for the sale,” Lyssa replied.
 “Anyway, about this woman; I sat next to her at the dinner and we totally hit it off.
-At the dessert house – they made blueberry pie, it was strange – I ran into Leslie.
-You know Leslie, right?
-President of the Bates P.T.O., the woman that organized that diaper drive last Fall.”
+The dessert house made blueberry pie, which was strange, but I ran into Leslie there.
+You know her, right?
+President of the Bates P.T.O., and she’s woman who organized that massive diaper drive last Fall.”